The Semi Professional DSLR

-Owning one of these semi professional DSLR cameras, you can start to think about taking better, more professional pictures, and start to earn money if you wish.
-But they come at a price...an affordable one!
+When owning a semi professional DSLR camera, you can start to think about taking better photos.
+More professional shots and you can start to earn money if you wish.
+However, they come at a price...an affordable one for many!

-Although the cameras were fundamentally the same, the introduction of digital imaging to SLR users once again opened up a whole new world.
+Although the cameras were fundamentally the same, the introduction of digital imaging to SLR users opened up a whole new world.

 How do these differ from Advanced Digital Compact Cameras?